datta07/Calendar-Program-for-c/README.md

     1) Years having same day and date
 ![](Result-images/1.PNG)

     2) Calendar of Given Year
+        (Screenshot is too big,so first three months have only provided)
 ![](Result-images/2.PNG)

     3) Calendar of Given Month